 Smell Gas?
 Know the Signs of A Gas Leak

-- LOOK for discolored vegetation, blowing dirt or continued bubbling water in the area of a buried gas line.
+- LOOK for blowing dirt, discolored vegetation or continued bubbling in standing water.

 - LISTEN for a hissing or roaring noise near a natural gas appliance or line.

 - SMELL for the distinctive, rotten-egg odor associated with natural gas.
 Natural gas is colorless and odorless, so we add a chemical odorant called mercaptan for easy detection.
 This odorant has a distinctive “rotten egg” type odor.
 You should act any time you detect even a small amount of this odor in the air.